han-yaeger/yaeger-tutorial/README.md

 ### Create Coral Entities
 Lets first create the four Coral Entities.
-They should extend `SpriteEntity` and their constructor should accept the `Location` as the first parameter and the `Size` as the second.
+They should extend `SpriteEntity` and their constructor should accept the `Coordinate2D` as the first parameter and the `Size` as the second.
 Add them to the package `com.github.hanyaeger.tutorial.entities.map`.

 ### Create a Tile Map for the Coral